How To Save Up to 40% on Credit Card Processing Fees With Interchange Optimization

 Some aspects of interchange fees can be influenced, others can't.
 The amount of data you send along with each transaction is something you can control, with help from the right payment processor.
 The practice of fine-tuning the conditions of a transaction according to best practices to qualify for the lowest interchange rates possible is what’s known as interchange optimization.

-Given that interchange represents the largest portion of merchants’ processing fees (these are all wrapped up in the merchant discount, which is what the merchant pays to the processor and includes other costs like POS terminals and customer support), reducing interchange fees will have the biggest impact on your overall costs.
+Given that interchange represents the largest portion of merchants’ processing fees (these are all wrapped up in the merchant discount, which is what the merchant pays to the processor and includes other costs like POS terminals and customer support), reducing interchange fees will have the biggest impact on your overall credit card processing fees.

 With Level 2 and Level 3 processing, you send additional data to the issuing bank about the transaction that tells them this payment is lower risk.
 The more data you can provide about a transaction, the better.
 With Level 3 credit processing you get the highest volume of supporting information, including data like the merchant’s industry (some industries have higher rates), where the product is shipping to and from, the invoice number, and the line-item details of that invoice.